-Jill Koshiol, Ph.D., investigates the role of inflammation in cancer etiology, with a focus on biliary tract cancers.
+Jill Koshiol, Ph.D., investigates the natural history of biliary tract cancers and role of inflammation in their development.
 Gallbladder cancer is a particularly good model for understanding inflammation-related carcinogenesis since gallstones are present in the vast majority of gallbladder cancer cases and cause substantial inflammation in the gallbladder.
 Measuring infection and immune responses in biological specimens can provide novel insights into carcinogenesis and disease outcomes, and identify molecular subtypes associated with each.
-As principal investigator for the Shanghai Biliary Tract Cancer Study and the Chile Gallbladder Cancer Pilot Study, Dr. Koshiol evaluates the role of immune response and inflammation to elucidate etiologic mechanisms and identify cancer-related molecular pathways and targets that one day may be used in cancer prevention.
+As principal investigator for the Chile Biliary Longitudinal Study (BiLS), Biliary Tract Cancer Pooling Project (BiTCaPP), and Shanghai Biliary Tract Cancer Study, Dr. Koshiol evaluates the epidemiology of biliary tract cancers and associations with inflammation and other immune responses to elucidate etiologic mechanisms and identify cancer-related molecular pathways and targets that one day may be used in cancer prevention.